 Creating a large mulch ring around your tree protects it from string trimmers and soil compaction from foot traffic.
+It also helps keep soil moist and reduces dramatic temperature fluctuation.

 If fertilizers are needed for your tree, use slow release products to avoid a big flush of growth that may attract insects like aphids.